 Firstly, it’s great that you are considering installing Solar Panels!
 But, it is important to know that not everyone is eligible for Solar.
-So before your Solar journey begins, it is important to check your suitability, and the best way to do so is through a certified Installer.
+So before your Solar journey begins, it is important to check your suitability, and the best way to do so is through a certified Solar Panel Installer.

 Your Eligibility for Solar depends on 4 Main Factors.
-These factors will give you a guideline on whether or not a Solar PV is right for you.
+These factors will give you a guideline on whether or not Solar PV is right for you.

 Pitch & Orientation: Both the Pitch and Orientation of your roof, will indicate how much sunlight your roof is exposed to during the day.
 The most ideal roof would be south-facing, unshaded and at a pitch angle between 30 to 40 degrees.
 However, this doesn’t mean you can’t have Solar Installed if you don’t meet these requirements.

-Here at Deege Solar, we offer over the air surveys.
+Here at Deege Solar, we offer over-the-air surveys.
 By taking your address details, we are able to locate your property on Google Maps to get an insight into these factors.
 This also allows us to create a CAD model of your property, and calculate your potential savings.